-- Missing Mom: We never see his mother — just his father — and no explanation for this is given.
+- Missing Mom: We never see or hear anything about his mother — just his father — and no explanation for this is given.

 - No Social Skills: Though he does have a very good Freudian Excuse.

 - No Sympathy: He doesn't show much concern over the children's fates in his factory.
 The most glaring example is when he explains that the pipe Augustus went through leads to the Fudge Room, and Mrs. Gloop horrifiedly asks if that'll be her son's fate, he has this to say:"No. I wouldn't allow it.
 The taste would be terrible.
 Can you imagine 'Augustus-flavored Chocolate-coated Gloop'?
 Ew.
 No one would buy it."

 - Not Even Bothering with the Accent: Johnny Depp as Willy Wonka, who clearly doesn't have his father Wilbur's British accent.
 Granted, Mrs Wonka never appears and she could have been American, but Willy does have a British accent as a child!